Keyboard shortcuts

 env.exit(0)

 Use is None and is not None to check whether an optional is present.
-Those checks are the normal way to branch on the value.
+When you want to use the value as non-optional, put that code inside the is not None branch.

 Optional values are common in lookups, parsing, and APIs that may or may not find a result.
 None is not a general placeholder for every kind of empty value; use it when absence itself matters.